AngleProtocol/angle-docs/README.md

 ## Introduction to Angle

-Angle is a decentralized stablecoins protocol composed of smart contracts mostly deployed on the Ethereum blockchain.
+Angle is a decentralized stablecoin protocol composed of smart contracts mostly deployed on the Ethereum blockchain.

+It can be used to issue stablecoins, called agTokens, that are pegged to a specific value.
+This means that these tokens are designed to mirror the value of the asset they are pegged to.
+For example, the agEUR is the EUR-pegged stablecoin issued through Angle Protocol.

-It has three modules, or set of smart contracts: [Angle Core module](/concepts/overview.md), the new [Angle Borrowing module](/new-module/README.md), and the [Angle Governance module](/governance/angle-dao.md).
+Angle has two modules, or set of smart contracts, from which agTokens can be issued or minted: the original [Angle Core module](/concepts/overview.md) that was released in November 2021, and the new [Angle Borrowing module](/new-module/README.md).

+Angle also relies on a [Governance module](/governance/angle-dao.md) to manage the protocol.

 ### 🛣️ Roadmap